 ISBN: 1 872832 89 X

-“This helpful book from the Handwriting Interest Group brings out attention the sometimes-neglected skills of handwriting.
-Children enter Secondary school with a wide variation in their competence and ability to produce good clear writing at a reasonable speed.
-Secondary teachers often tend to assume this area will have bee well covered in the primary years; unfortunately this is not always the case.
+“This helpful book from the Handwriting Interest Group brings our attention to the sometimes-neglected skills of handwriting.
+Children enter secondary school with a wide variation in their competence and ability to produce good clear writing at a reasonable speed.
+Secondary teachers often tend to assume this area will have been well covered in the primary years; unfortunately this is not always the case.

 Those entering secondary school with poor handwriting skills are going to be at an immediate disadvantage, finding this affects their work across the curriculum.
 Poor handwriting slows progress, reduces the volume and content of work and can also make a piece of work unreadable and hinder spelling.
 Often teachers have been so busy with reading and spelling that handwriting gets missed both in the classroom and in the SpLD profile of a person.
 The book looks at the causes of this, how to identify those who need help, and how they can be supported.
 There is a good section on classroom tips followed by tips on keyboarding for those with more severe difficulties who need to use a laptop.
 Practical suggestions for posture, using writing slopes, pencils grips and other aids are also mentioned.
 This publication will be useful for anyone working with children, with SpLDs and parents.
 The underlying frustrations of handwriting difficulties for an individual should not be underestimated nor indeed the range of problems they can cause.”
 Sophie Irwin, SpLDs Tutor & Disability Awareness Trainer